i05nagai/memorandum/language/english_speaking.md

     * The dynamics of capitalist economies
 * circular
     * Why don't we arrange the tulip bulbs in a circular pattern?
-* eliminate
-    * Please eliminate all superfluous words from this sentence
 * graze
     * Horses graze on the Mongolian steppe
 * haze